Bitcoin economics.

 The /bitcoin/ page covers the basic investment case.
 This section goes deeper into the analytical frameworks used by serious participants: Stock-to-Flow, network value models, monetary premium, and the hyperbitcoinization thesis.
 Each framework has something real to say.
 None of them is a price oracle.
 This is how to use them as tools, not idols.

 Not financial advice.
 Economic frameworks are tools for thinking, not price predictions.
-Figures marked [VERIFY] change over time and should be checked before you rely on them.
+Figures cited here change over time; confirm current values against the primary sources linked below before you rely on them.

 There are four analytical frameworks that dominate serious Bitcoin thinking.
 Stock-to-Flow measures scarcity.
 Network value models measure adoption and usage.
 Monetary premium measures the gap between production cost and price.
 Hyperbitcoinization models possible end-states.
 None of these is a crystal ball.
 All of them are useful for understanding what the market is pricing, and what it is not.
 Use them together.
 Discount any single model that claims to predict price.